Not-Krevin/STEM/index.md

 <h2 id="about">About Me</h2>

-I am a STEM student focused on **Digital Signal Processing** and **Robotics**.
+I am a **Computer Engineer** student at **San Jose State University**, with the asperation to get into the **Rehabilitaion Engineering feild**, focused on Digital Signal Processing and Robotics.
 My work bridges the gap between theoretical mathematics (like DTFT) and real-world hardware implementation.

 ---